This guide walks you through how to configure AWS PrivateLink for use with Datadog.

 datadog.yaml configuration file:

-Note: If you are using the container Agent, set the environment variable instead:
+If you are using the container Agent, set the following environment variable instead:

-use_httpvariable forces the Datadog Agent to send logs over HTTPS.
-This configuration is required when sending logs to Datadog via AWS PrivateLink.
-More information about this is available in the Agent log collection documentation.
+This configuration is required when sending logs to Datadog with AWS PrivateLink.
+See Agent log collection for more details.

-Restart your Agent to send logs to Datadog through AWS PrivateLink.
+Restart your Agent to send data to Datadog through AWS PrivateLink.

 To route traffic to Datadog’s PrivateLink offering in